Understanding Cataracts – Causes, Symptoms & Treatments

 What are Cataracts?

 Cataracts are a condition that occurs when the eye's natural lens becomes cloudy.
 Behind the iris, the colored portion of the eye is a translucent structure called the lens.
 It helps to focus light onto the retina (the light-sensitive tissue at the back of the eye), allowing us to see clearly.
+When the lens becomes cloudy, it can cause blurry vision, glare, and other visual problems.
+Cataracts often form slowly and may not initially manifest any symptoms.
+However, as the cataract grows, it can significantly affect vision and quality of life.

 Types of Cataracts